Cocktails with herbs grown from your garden

-Plants to use: mint
+Herbs to use: mint

 Here's an idea for a cocktail without the booze.
 This mint julep is made with ginger ale, lemon juice, crushed ice, mint.
 You need to mix together the lemon juice and sugar (1 cup of lemon juice, half a cup of sugar, half a cup of water) in a saucepan and heat until the sugar has dissolved.
 Leave it to cool.
 Then pour your mixture over mint leaves and leave them in the fridge to cool for 30 minutes.
 Then mix this with your ginger ale and ice.

 Subscribe to Gardens Illustrated magazine and claim your Niwaki bundle worth £57

 Transform your Garden- Special Edition

 Transform Your Garden

 This special edition features advice on designing your garden from the world’s top garden designers, including top tips for redesigning your plot or creating a new garden from scratch.

 Discover eight inspirational gardens in town and country, and beautiful planting ideas for year-round colour.
 Learn how to make the most of a small space, how to cope with a slope, and the ten most common mistakes people make, according to professional garden designers, and how to avoid them.

 Enjoy insights on everything from paths and parking spaces to wildflowers and water features, so that you can be confident in starting to create the garden of your dreams.